- Postgraduate research day

 - Interdisciplinarity: Methodological Approaches

 The School's Postgraduate Research Day is a forum for our School's research students to share their work and discuss it with their peers and academics from the School, and to promote cross-disciplinary endeavours within the school.
-The 2013 Postgraduate Research Day is being organized as two half-day events, which have been scheduled to the following dates:
+The 2015 Postgraduate Research Day is scheduled to the following date:

-The 2013 SLC Thesis Workshops are particularly designed for HDR students (whether at Doctoral or Master level) in their first year to 18 months of enrolment.
+The 2015 SLC Thesis Workshops are particularly designed for HDR students (whether at Doctoral or Master level) in their first year to 18 months of enrolment.
 The workshops will provide the students with invaluable guidance in working their way through the first year of their postgraduate research.
-The students in their second year who missed out last year's workshops are still welcome to come along this year!
+The second year students who missed out last year's workshops are still welcome to come along this year!

-These workshops take place every second Thursday between 5 and 7pm in SLC Common Room (room 524).
+These workshops take place every second Thursday between 5 and 7pm.
 They are designed to be interactive and to address questions by the participants.
 Presenters for each workshop have been chosen to provide, as far as possible, a balance between European and Asian language and culture areas and between different disciplinary foci.

 Go to sydney.edu.au/arts/current_students/postgraduate_research/index.shtml for an overview of Postgraduate Research course in the Faculty of Arts and Social Sciences, including subject areas in the School of Languages and Cultures.
 This page also contains links to information on the enrolment procedure, including forms.